NinVoido/spotify-vpn/doc/man-sections/server-options.rst

      auth-gen-token [lifetime] [renewal-time] [external-auth]

-  After successful user/password authentication, the OpenVPN server will with this option generate a temporary authentication token and push that to the client.
-On the following renegotiations, the OpenVPN client will pass this token instead of the users password.
+  After successful user/password authentication, the spotify server will with this option generate a temporary authentication token and push that to the client.
+On the following renegotiations, the spotify client will pass this token instead of the users password.
 On the server side the server will do the token authentication internally and it will NOT do any additional authentications against configured external user/password